mmontee/nrf52840_openWSN_sensor_node/README.md

 <h3>Connecting the XIAO nRF52840 to the nRF52840-DK</h3>
 <p>
-Programming is done via the JTAG/SWD interface on the nRF52840-DK, which is exposed through the onboard "J-Link" debugger.
+Programming is done via the JTAG/SWD interface on the nRF52840-DK, which is exposed through the onboard J-Link debugger.
 </p>
 <ul>
   <li>Both boards must share a common ground reference.</li>